awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 arn:aws:ssm:region:account-id:maintenancewindow/window-id
 ```

-To specify the mw\-0c50858d01EXAMPLE maintenance windows in your statement, use an ARN similar to the following\.
+To specify the mw\-0c50858d01EXAMPLE maintenance windows in your statement in the US East \(Ohio\) Region, you would use an ARN similar to the following\.

 ```
 "Resource": "arn:aws:ssm:us-east-2:123456789012:maintenancewindow/mw-0c50858d01EXAMPLE"